 In some cases, the Department can cancel your visa without providing notice if required.

 If your visa has been cancelled, you may have the opportunity to have the cancellation reviewed at the Administrative Appeals Tribunal (AAT).
-Again, strict time limit’s apply so it is best to seek professional assistance as soon as possible.
+Again, strict time limit’s apply so it is best to seek legal representation as soon as possible.